 4. It’s Important to Hire Incredibly Well

 Getting your hires right is essential for the success of your startup.
 If you do get a hire wrong, the right thing to do is to fire them as fast as possible.
-When someone under-performs in a startup which obviously has very little resources, they cost the startup valuable time and money.
+When someone under-performs in a startup that obviously has very little resources, they cost the startup valuable time and money.
 Startups should never tolerate this.
 The most successful companies have founders that know when to call it quits with an employee who is doesn’t play well in the team.

 Additionally, once your winning startup team starts to grow you need to build a clear and simple employee structure.
 Altman recommends not complicating this.
-When you have grown to about 20-25 employees, a clear structure of reporting and working is essential otherwise things become chaotic.
+When you have grown to about 20-25 employees, a clear structure of reporting and working is essential, otherwise things become chaotic.

 5. Founders should be Frugal, but within Reason